smart-edge-open/specs/doc/ran/openness_ran.md

 This document aims to provide the steps involved in deploying FlexRAN 5G (gNb) on the OpenNESS platform.

+> Note: This document covers both FlexRAN 4G and 5G.
+All the steps mentioned in this document uses 5G for reference.
+Please refer to the FlexRAN 4G document for minor updated needed in order to build, deploy and test FlexRAN 4G.

 # Building the FlexRAN image

 This section will explain the steps involved in building the FlexRAN image.
 Only L1 and L2-stub will be part of these steps.
 Real-time L2 (MAC and RLC) and non Real-time L2 and L3 is out of scope as it is a part of the third party component.